nellsonteixeira/CleanArch/README.md

-# Clean Architecture starting point
+# Clean Architecture Basic Example

 ## About the project
 A starting point for Clean Architecture with ASP.NET Core.
 This is basic example of how to start clean architecture in a web api c# project.